-- trends and emerging topics with respect to executive compensation; - · peer group selection for executive compensation benchmarking; - · compensation practices for our peer group; - · compensation programs for executives; and - · stock utilization and related metrics.
+- · trends and emerging topics with respect to executive compensation; - peer group selection for executive compensation benchmarking; - compensation practices for our peer group; - · compensation programs for executives; and - · stock utilization and related metrics.

-When requested, Radford consultants attend meetings of the Compensation Committee.
 Radford reports to the Compensation Committee and not to management, although Radford confers with management for purposes of gathering information for its analyses and recommendations.
 In determining to engage Radford, the Compensation Committee considered the independence of Radford, and determined that Radford and the individual compensation advisors employed by Radford are independent.

-Mr. Beever, Mr. Rodgers and Mr. Brandt currently serve as members of the Compensation Committee.
+Mr. Beever, Mr. Rodgers and Dr. Price currently serve as members of the Compensation Committee.
 Mr. Beever serves as Chairman of the Compensation Committee.
 Each of the members meets the criteria for independence required by NYSE American.
-During the year ended December 31, 2017, the Compensation Committee met four times.
+During the year ended December 31, 2018, the Compensation Committee met five times.